thirdweb-dev/contracts/contracts/token/signatureMint.md

-# Signature mint design document.
+# Signature minting design document.

 This is a live document that explains the 'signature minting' mechanism used in [thirdweb](https://thirdweb.com/) `Token` smart contracts.